 You’ll need to tell everyone who has a connection to the company, from customers with outstanding work, to suppliers, staff, and beyond.
 You must also make sure that you carry out your statutory reporting obligations, and let Companies House and HMRC know!

 Telling Companies House about the sale of your company

-Use form TM01 to report your resignation as director, and file a confirmation statement to update the shareholder details and shareholdings at Companies House.
+Complete a TM01 Form to report your resignation as director, and file a confirmation statement updating the shareholder details and shareholdings at Companies House.

 Don’t forget to update the company’s statutory registers of members, directors and details of ‘people with significant control’.

 You’ll need to complete a Company Tax Return to cover the accounting period up until the sale date.
 You might also need to pay Corporation Tax on any profits made during that time, or accrued from the sale of business assets.